 The flags or painting of lines are the means utility companies mark their locations for some type of work to be done in area.
 The following colors represent utilities as follows: Red: Electric; Yellow: Gas-Oil; Orange: Communications; Blue: Water; Green: Sewer ; White: Proposed Excavation.

-- Who do I contact if I have a water or sewer billing question?
+- Who do I contact if I have sewer billing question?

 If you receive your bill for the service from one of the towns in Cecil County, contact the Town directly.
 If you receive your bill for the service from Cecil County, contact the Treasurers Office at 410-996-5390.

-- Who should I contact if I have a problem with my water or sewer service?
+- Who should I contact if I have a problem with my sewer service?

 - If I have my own well or septic system and have a question or concern who do I contact?